Answers to the 3 greatest mysteries of the Pyramids of Giza

 The blocks were then transported from the quarry to the construction site using sledges and ramps.

-Ramps were built at an angle and allowed the workers to slide the massive blocks down to the construction site.
+Ramps were built at an angle and allowed the workers to slide the massive blocks to the construction site.

 The blocks were then transported to the top of the pyramid using a system of levers and pulleys.